 Clinical trials are studies carried out in human volunteers over a period of 10-15 years to investigate the safety and/or efficacy of a medicine.
 The Food and Drug Administration (FDA) describes the following phases:

-provides provides preliminary data on the biological activity of a drug.
-Safety continues to be evaluated and short-term adverse events studied.
+Provides preliminary data on the biological activity of a drug.
+Safety continues to be evaluated and short-term adverse events are studied.
 Up to 300 subjects (volunteers with the disease/condition) are studied.
 Phase II takes between several months to two years.

-Phase IV occurs once the FDA authorises a drug for marketing.
+Phase IV Takes place once the FDA authorises a drug for marketing.
 Further information on drug's safety, efficacy and/or optimal use will be assessed in pharmacovigilance.